dgroomes/react-playground/raw-html/README.md

 Follow these instructions to build and serve the program:

+1. Pre-requisite: Node.js
+   * I used version 20.11.0
-1. Install the dependencies
+2. Install the dependencies
     * ```shell
       npm install
       ```
-2. Serve the content (and build continuously)
+3. Serve the content (and build continuously)
     * ```shell
       npm start
       ```
-3. Open the browser
+4. Open the browser
     * Open <http://[::1]:8000>
     * Verify the UI and iterate!